ArchticTech/TorontoCondomania/README.md

 ## Tuesday, September 25:
 **In Next JS Client Side Application**
+- Made changes in the 'main.css' file.
+- Began work on the Advanced Search feature, involving minor changes.

 ## Tuesday, September 26:
 **In Laravel Admin and APIs:**
 - Developed a Form Component to enhance user interactions.

+**In Next JS Client Side Application**
+- Merged changes from the main branch.
+- Edited the style of min and max area elements.
+- Added background elements.
+- Integrated a link to access all properties.
+- Partially merged changes with 'masam.'
+- Resolved scroll-related issues.
+- Addressed minor bugs.
+- Completed the Advanced Search feature, involving changes in various files.
+- Completed Map Hover functionality.
+- Worked on Map Location Marker Hover effect.

 ## Wednesday, September 27:

 **In Laravel Admin and APIs:**
 - Added essential floor plans and advanced search data to the Property APIs for a more comprehensive property search experience.

+**In Next JS Client Side Application**
+- Updated and secured the SSL API link.
+- Updated the API link of the Laravel Server.
+- Reduced code complexity and resolved build errors.

 ## Thursday, September 28: